rmaziarka/radekmaziarka.pl/page/content/en/posts/2021/2020-03/conway-law/index.md

 [![](/images/2019/02/7.jpg)](/images/2019/02/7.jpg)

 Many companies copied [Spotify’s organizational structure](https://blog.crisp.se/wp-content/uploads/2012/11/SpotifyScaling.pdf), but they haven’t checked the business reality around Spotify.
 Many aspects make Spotify’s structure possible to implement: [Scandinavian social culture](https://zenexmachina.wordpress.com/2017/07/25/why-spotifys-agile-patterns-work-and-why-you-shouldnt-copy-them/), [agile culture](http://blog.kevingoldsmith.com/2014/03/14/thoughts-on-emulating-spotifys-matrix-organization-in-other-companies/), [business context](https://medium.com/the-ready/how-to-build-your-own-spotify-model-dce98025d32f).
 It took 3 years to implement structural change in Spotify.
 But others want to have an instant implementation of organizational structure - yesterday we worked in an old way, today we work in a new way.
-It doesn’t work like this, however.
+However, it doesn’t work like this.

 ## Elements of a good structure